Tuesday, August 22, 2023

 16 words but he makes 4 stanzas of them

-–– and he seems dependent on the wheelbarrow,
+–– and he seems dependent upon a wheelbarrow,

 "glazed with rainwater" leaving the decision